The Story Of Mob Boss Albert Anastasia, From His Bloody Rise To His Dramatic Death In A New York Barber Shop

 Wikimedia CommonsCharles “Lucky” Luciano, an Italian mobster born in Sicily, is considered the father of modern organized crime in the United States for his reorganization of the five Mafia families and establishment of the Commission.

-As a reward for his services, Luciano, now the most powerful man in the American Mafia, tapped Anastasia to lead up Murder, Inc., the enforcement wing of the Cosa Nostra.
+As a reward for Anastasia’s services, Luciano, now the most powerful man in the American Mafia, tapped him to help lead up Murder, Inc., the enforcement wing of the National Crime Syndicate.

-Luciano also appointed Anastasia the underboss of the Mangano crime family, which would, in time, become the notorious Gambino clan.
+With Luciano’s support, Anastasia also became underboss of the Mangano crime family, which would, in time, become the notorious Gambino clan.

 As others fell around him — Luciano was arrested, the members of Murder, Inc. were prosecuted, and a number of prominent mobsters fled to Italy — Anastasia remained.

-The men who could tattle on him, notably Abe Reles, the Murder, Inc., hitman who flipped to save himself from execution, died in mysterious accidents.
+Meanwhile, the men who could tattle on him — most notably, Abe Reles, the Murder, Inc., hitman who flipped to save himself from execution — died in mysterious accidents.

 Abe Reles

-Wikimedia CommonsAbe Reles, Murder, Inc. hitman and ill-fated FBI informant.
+Wikimedia CommonsAbe Reles, Murder, Inc. hitman and ill-fated police informant.

-In time, Mangano and his brother were murdered.
+In time, Vincent Mangano and his brother were murdered.
 Though many eyes turned to Anastasia, he was never convicted.
-He assumed Mangano’s role as boss, and the crime family was renamed.

 Albert Anastasia had reached heights nearly unimaginable for a poor railman’s son.

-By the late 1940s, he lorded over an enormous estate in Fort Lee, N.J.
-The stucco-and-tile mansion boasted sprawling views of New York while maintaining its distance, a peaceful oasis in the city.
+By the late 1940s, he lorded over an enormous estate in Fort Lee, New Jersey.
+The stucco-and-tile mansion boasted sprawling views of New York while maintaining some distance: a peaceful urban oasis.

-Like the man, the mansion hid a soul of violence — false walls, rumored tunnels, and ominous basement rooms with drains in the floor (for “dressing deer”).
+Like the man, the mansion had a hidden dark side — false walls, rumored tunnels, and ominous basement rooms with drains in the floor for slaughtering “deer.”

-Umberto Jr., the gangster’s son, once warned reporters not to stand too close to the estate’s fences: “Don’t put your foot in there, the dogs will bite it off.”
+As reported in Allan R. May’s book Gangland Gotham: New York’s Notorious Mob Bosses, Albert’s son, Umberto Jr., once warned reporters not to stand too close to the estate’s fences: “Don’t put your foot in here, the dogs will bite it off.”

-Anastasia’s good fortune came to an abrupt end in 1952, when he was targeted by the government for denaturalization due to discrepancies with his names, as well as sundry crimes and misdemeanors.
+Albert Anastasia’s good fortune came to an abrupt end in 1952, when he was targeted by the government for denaturalization for lying in his naturalization application, as well for other sundry crimes and misdemeanors.

-He even followed in Al Capone’s government-issued jumpsuit when he was charged with tax evasion.
-Exhibit A was a mockup and blueprints of the sprawling estate, incriminating the man who claimed no income for years.
+Like fellow gangster Al Capone, he was even charged with tax evasion.
+Exhibit A was a mockup and blueprints of his sprawling estate, incriminating the man who claimed no income for years.

 Albert Anastasia Corpse

-His assailants left him for dead and disappeared into the city.
-They were never identified, and to this day mob lore is unclear on who ordered and carried out the hit.
+His assailants disappeared into the city.
+They were never identified, and while many have pointed the finger at Vito Genovese and Carlo Gambino, to this day it’s unclear who ordered and carried out the hit.

 The image of Anastasia’s lifeless body, covered in towels on the barbershop floor, stunned the public.
 The brutal murder became iconic in mob history, a shorthand for the violent interfamily wars of the 1950s.

 Anastasia’s death marked the end of a nearly 30-year reign that made him one of the deadliest criminals in U.S. history.
-His legacy lives on in the Gambino crime family, who rose to prominence as the most powerful crime syndicate in the country on his bloody shoulders.
+Today, his legacy lives on in the Gambino crime family, who rose to prominence as one of the most powerful crime syndicates in the country on his bloody shoulders.

 author